A Prayerful Place in the Great Marsh

 Chatteris remained an isolated place until Elizabeth I saw the value of draining the fens.
 Nothing changed however until the Duke of Bedford took matters in hand.
 In 1626 the Duke gathered support from a group of investors and called in the Dutch engineer, Cornelius Vermuyden, to devise a series of ditches ("cuts") and dykes that reclaimed the rich peat soil beneath the waters to transform the landscape.
 Although these changes were initially resisted by the so called ‘fen tigers’ who tried to sabotage the work, the draining project provided plenty of work for locals as well as for those who migrated into the area; including French Huguenots, Quakers and Irish prisoners.
 As the great marshlands were reclaimed, the Fenland soon became known for its rich farmland and supporting industries.

-Civil War & Dissent
+Civil War & Dissent & Development

-During the seventeenth century, differences of view about the nature of the church were a cause of the English Civil War (1642–1649) that resulted in the Puritan revolution of the 1640s and 1650s.
+During the seventeenth century, differences of views about the nature of the church were a cause of the English Civil War (1642–1649) that resulted in the Puritan revolution of the 1640s and 1650s.
 The Revd George Otway was vicar during the Civil War.
-Most clergy in the area were sympathetic with Cromwell’s men.
-In 1643, William Dowsing visited parishes to level the steps to communion tables and remove the rails.
+Most clergy in the area were sympathetic with Cromwell’s men and his ideals spread quickly.
+In 1643, William Dowsing visited parishes to level the steps to communion tables and remove the rails to ensure that the priest was not elevated above the parishioners.

 In 1644 the Earl of Manchester, Edward Montagu, appointed a committee to eject the unsuitable or ‘Popish’ ministers.
-The Revd Otway was rejected, but paid ‘for the services which has has done for the church.’
+The Revd Otway in Chatteris was rejected but paid ‘for the services which has has done for the church.’
 He was replaced by The Revd Thomas Dearslie, who died in 1665, the year Plague swept through England.
 When the Archdeacon made his visitation (in 1685), he ordered the chancel to be restored, the floor to be paved, windows mended, the font cleaned and the roof leadwork to be made good.
-The Revd William Strong (Jr) was appointed Vicar of Chatteris, Cambridge on 20th Nov 1666 a position he retained until he died and was buried in Chatteris on Nov.
+The Revd William Strong (Jr) was appointed Vicar of Chatteris, on 20th Nov 1666 a position he retained until he died and was buried in Chatteris on Nov.
 21, 1689.

 Following the 1688 "Glorious Revolution" a Toleration Act was passed that granted freedom of worship to those Protestants whose consciences prevented them from attending Anglican services in parish churches.
 In Chatteris, the Baptists hired a barn in Lyons Yard, West Park Street to hold formal public meetings in 1783, .
 The Strict Baptists were later founded in 1819 and they built Zion Chapel in Park Street.
 The Strict and Particular Baptists were founded in 1800 and built Salem Chapel in Huntingdon road.
 The Congregationalist started their meetings in East Park street in 1838 before joining the United Reformed Church.
-The Wesleyans built their church on New Road in 1815 and later became the Methodists.
+Methodism, originating from a revival movement within the Church of England, became a separate denomination after John Wesley's death.
+In Chatteris, the Wesleyans built their church on New Road in 1815 and later became known as the Methodists.
+Each of these individual congregations later dissolved or else banded together to become the present day Emmanuel Church in 1990.
+Members of for the Society of Friends (i.e. the Quakers) originally came from the Netherlands to work on the draining of the fens in 1703.
+Their Meeting House located in Ash Grover was used from 1703 - 1920s.
+The Salvation Army Fortress was built in 1900.
+Since the 1980’s the Salvation Army, Emmanuel church, and the Catholics have worked in partnership for mission with St Peter & St Paul’s church and are known collectively as Chatteris Christians Together (CCT).

-The population of the town continued to grow around the parish church.
+Over the centuries, the population of the town continued to grow around the parish church.
 There are two hatchments on the wall, smaller of them dating from 1673.
 The larger one has a plate indicating that it is of William Chafy but it is probably of his first wife Annette, daughter of the Bishop of Cork, whose memorial is on the north wall.
 Box pews and a Victorian rood screen were added around 1720.
 Tower masonry and flat nave ceilings were also plastered.

 Records indicate that the building materials were stored in ‘the old school house’ a reference to the original school (on the site of the present Bricstan Hall), replaced about 1736 by the school which eventually came to be St Peter’s Social Club (situated in the present day Church Lane car park).
 The original clock (now replaced) was first dated before 1726, as are five of the six bells that hang in the tower.
 The fire engine house was purchased in 1798.